23 Russell Blvd., Suite 1

 The City of Davis operates under a Council-Manager form of government, with five councilmembers elected at-large.
 Members of the City Council serve 4-year terms and are considered part-time employees.
 Compensation for councilmembers is defined by California Government Code section 36516 and Davis Municipal Code section 2.01.110.
 Councilmembers currently earn $1366 per month and are eligible to receive health benefits during their term.

-The City of Davis is transitioning to District Elections.
+Beginning with the November 2020 election, the City of Davis will be transitioning to electing councilmembers by district.
 You can learn more by visiting the District Elections page.

 Term Ends: 2022